 Poverty and Public Health:

+Public health is the science of protecting and improving the health of people and their communities.
 Natural resources allow the human race to exist and evolve in many different fields.
 When natural resources are not regulated properly, as a species we overuse to the point of degradation.
 In regions that poverty is present, deforestation, air pollution and waste management issues increase.
 It is partially due to lack of information on proper resource management – as many people depend on natural resources for basic survival needs – the resources are used for cooking, heating, housing and crafts.
-Poverty and public health are an issue in every country, lifting those out of poverty and distributing wealth and opportunity equally is essential for the health of our people and our planet.
 Let’s look at the detriments on public health for those living in poverty.

 Public Health Facts:

 - Nearly 1 in 4 deaths is attributed to environmental factors.

 - Environmental risk factors such as air, water and soil pollution, chemical exposures, climate change, and ultraviolet radiation contribute to more than 100 diseases and injuries.